AllThingsDynamical/UQ-DFT/README.md

 # UQ-DFT
-A DFT library built for uncertainty quantification
+A DFT library built with uncertainty quantification in mind.